-Wednesday, 14 February - Friday, 16 February 2024
+Monday, 10 February - Wednesday, 12 February 2025

-- The 2024 Year 7 Camp will be held at Camp Campaspe, Kyneton. - This camp has a focus on developing students' love for the outdoors. - Students will begin to enhance their independence, relationship building and connection with their peers. - Information and permissions will be send out via PAM at the start of the year. - packing lists, contact details and times for the week.
+- The 2025 Year 7 Camp will be held at Camp Campaspe, Kyneton. - This camp has a focus on developing students' love for the outdoors. - Students will begin to enhance their independence, relationship building and connection with their peers. - Information and permissions will be send out via PAM at the start of the year. - Each student will be given a 'Camp Booklet' which includes the Camp outline, packing lists, contact details and times for the week.